 Step 2: Data Discovery & Profiling

-Modern tools like DQLabs offer a wide range of data quality checks, providing both basic and in-depth profiling capabilities.
-DQLabs’ Data Profiling gives you the flexibility to filter and drill down on specific records for better detection of problems.
-Additionally, tools like these will allow data analysts to perform “What-If” scenarios by integrating profiling with data quality rules such as cleansing, standardization, and parsing functionalities.
+Modern tools like DQLabs offer advanced data profiling, allowing users to filter and drill down on records for better problem detection.
+Analysts can also perform “What-If” scenarios, integrating profiling with cleansing, standardization, and parsing functionalities.

 Step 3: Standardizing